 When travelling we ask our selves a heap of questions like can you bring baby wipes on a plane?
 And the answer is yes plus other baby essentials.

 If you have a little angel with you, there are several must-have items you need to get.
-Such as finding out how to use a boppy pillow, to make your breast-feeding experience easier to finding pacifier alternatives.
+Such as finding out how to use a boppy pillow, to make your breast-feeding experience easier to finding pacifier alternatives, so how about baby wipes on airplane?

 Among them are the baby wipes making you wonder can you bring baby wipes on a plane?